 - Emerging Regions: Chilean Merlot offers entry-level ROI of 2–5%, primarily for high-quality producers like Lapostolle and Casa Silva, which are gaining recognition in the premium segment.

-Pinot Noir’s exclusivity and consistent performance, particularly in Burgundy, make it a standout investment for collectors targeting high ROI in the ultra-premium category.
+Pinot Noir’s exclusivity and consistent outperformance, especially from Burgundy, make it a standout choice for collectors targeting high ROI in the ultra-premium category.
+Its historical numbers rival the most prestigious Bordeaux wines — which is saying something.

 Which Is Better for Investment: Pinot Noir vs Merlot?